Round Brackets ( )

-EXAMPLE: He [the police officer] can’t prove they did it.
+EXAMPLE: He [the police officer] can’t prove that they did it.

-If round or square brackets are used at the end of a sentence, the full stop should be placed outside, as the final punctuation:
+If round or square brackets are used at the end of a sentence, the full stop should be placed outside the second bracket, as the final punctuation:

 EXAMPLE: They eventually decided to settle in the United States (Debbie's home).